 What do the changes mean?

-Contracts over £2 million in value must be published within 90 days of being entered into.
-KPIs must also be published and then performance reported on at least once a year.
+Contracts over £5 million in value must be published within 90 days of being entered into (this is 180 days for light touch contracts).
+These contracts must contain 3 or more KPIs; these are then published and performance reported on at least once a year and on termination of the contract.
 If a supplier is underperforming or there has been a breach which has resulted in termination/damages/settlement, this must be reported (this does not apply to private utilities).
-This means suppliers are publically held to account for living up to their promises.
+This means suppliers are publicly held to account for living up to their promises.
 There are also significant potential impacts which flow from this, including exclusion.

 A new discretionary ground for exclusion has been introduced which gives contracting authorities the ability to exclude a bidder.
 The ground applies when a supplier has breached a relevant contract in a sufficiently serious way and also if it has not performed to the customer's satisfaction (and has failed to improve after notice was given).

 The wider reforms mean that the underlying performance data will be public - it will be much harder for bidders to pick and choose their best contract experience.
-The Bill also proposes a central debarment list where poor performers can be excluded from applying for public contracts – this is a significant step towards holding suppliers to account and is likely to cause most bidders some concern until it is seen how this list is managed.
+The Act also provides for a central debarment list, which will be publicly available and contracting authorities are required to consider it as part of their procurement processes.
+In addition, poor performers can be excluded from applying for public contracts – this is a significant step towards holding suppliers to account and is likely to cause most bidders some concern until it is seen how this list is managed.

 The hurdles which bidders are facing do not stop here, as supply chains are set to be more closely scrutinised.